tedhchen/ESS-ResearchDesign/about.md

 ## Course Expectations

 ### Classroom Organization
-This course is held online synchronously.
+This course is held in-person.
 Generally speaking, the instructor or that week's designated student discussion leaders will begin each session with a short overview of the week's topic and set the stage for discussion with some questions.
 The remainder of each session will be for open discussion, which can be about anything relevant to the week's topic, including how the design questions raised during the week are relevant to student research design projects.
 In some specifically designated weeks, we will spend a larger portion of our time on the projects.

-Outside of our synchronous meeting time, we will use a Slack workspace to organize additional engagement with the material and to work on the research design projects.
-Each project will have its own channel, which make it easier for the instructor to help out where appropriate.

 ### Students can expect from the instructor
-- I am trained in political science, and I have additional specializations in environmental social science and network science.
+- I am trained in quantitative political science, and I have additional specializations in environmental social science and network science.
 How I approach research is naturally influenced by my background, but I will strive to present a wide variety of materials that are in line with current standards in environmental social science research.
 - I will respect students’ backgrounds and strive to make the course an inclusive learning environment by following the course [Code of Conduct]({{ site.baseurl }}{% link conduct.md %}).
 - I am willing to continue to help students with their research after the course if it makes sense.
 This can be in a variety of capacities ranging from providing feedback to formal collaboration.